 Disease Control

 Roses are subject to black spots, anthracnose, and other fungal problems caused by a recipe of too much water, humidity, and heat.
 Some varieties are more disease-resistant.
-If your climbing roses develop a fungal disease, a disease control spray like Bonide, Fung-onil, and Multi-Purpose Fungicide should be used.
+If your climbing roses develop a fungal disease, use a disease control spray such as Bonide, Fung-onil, or Multi-Purpose Fungicide.
 For a natural alternative in organic gardens, copper-based Bordeaux spray/dust is effective against mildews and other diseases.

 Climbing roses are a unique twist to the traditional landscape – and since they take up very little ground space, you can enjoy growing your own climbers even if your space is limited.
 So now that you have the basics down, you're ready to get started growing your own climbing roses!